 Description

-This article describes how to stop the captive portal triggering in another tab on a browser and how to prevent the authentication page being insecure.
+This article describes how to stop the captive portal from triggering in another tab on a browser and how to prevent the authentication page being insecure.

 Scope